centreon/centreon-documentation/versioned_docs/version-22.10/administration/centreon-ha/acceptance-guide.md

 /usr/share/centreon-ha/bin/mysql-check-status.sh
 ```

-At this time, the cluster is on degraded mode whith two slave nodes.
+At this time, the cluster is in degraded mode whith two slave nodes.
 In this particular case, it return the following information because of ms_mysql resource is stopped on @CENTRAL_MASTER_NAME@:

 ```text